 It is important for parents, students, and teachers to communicate often and stay connected throughout the remote learning or distance learning process.

 Having students checking their emails multiple times a day for important information from their teacher is also important.
 Logging in at least once a day is important to keep up with any news or new lessons/homework added.
 Speaking with the teacher if there are any questions or concerns about the lessons or problems.

 If they can participate, having students participate in the class will help them better understand what is being taught.
 It can also help them feel more comfortable with reaching out to their teachers if they need it.

 Have a weekly calendar up at all times so that everyone is on the same page when it comes to the school day schedule.
 Set up an organized space for your child to learn.

 Set reminders for any upcoming important events, tests, or projects that have been assigned.
 You can use sticky notes or have your child set a reminder on their phone.

 The schools may also set specific times for breaks.
-Throughout the remote learning day, taking breaks is important and can help keep kids from getting overwhelmed.
+It is important to take breaks because it can help keep kids from getting overwhelmed while they are remote learning.
 This can be extremely helpful while distance learning or even homeschooling.

 Keep your remote learning area organized with some kind of school supply organizer.